Monday, April 8, 2013

 UPDATE, UPDATE, UPDATE UPDATE!!!!!

-I was over by Lien's Resort just yesterday 7-20-22 and it is now up for rent as a resort, sort of.
-It is listed on AirBNB.
+I was over by Lien's Resort this summer and it is now up for rent as a resort.
+It is listed on it's own site.
 It is such a beautiful spot on the lake.
 Beautiful sunsets and a wide open view of the big lake.
 They have been beautifully remodeled and would be a great place for a family vacation as there are 6 cabins there for rent by the week during peak season.

 For those of you that have followed my blog, you know what a fan of resorts I am.
 I'm just so happy about Lien's being up for rent again as a resort.

-Here is the listing for cabin 1.
-I would say that would be my favorite.
-If your looking, this is a great place.
+Here is the listing for the resort.
+If your looking, this is a great place remodeled, and a lot of history.

 My brother Pete is going to be my guest blogger for Lien's.
 Pete spent 2 summers working at Carlson's resort in the 70's.
 He knows a lot more about the history of the Brevik area than I do.
 I'm really glad that he is going to do some writing for me.